Divorce Rate Statistics

 What Income Levels Have the Highest Divorce Rates?

-Individuals earning less than $10,000 in annual income have the highest divorce rate—close to 45 percent.
-However, divorce rates decrease sharply as income increases, leveling off at 30 percent among individuals earning $200,000.
+Divorce rates by income level show that individuals earning less than $10,000 annually have the highest divorce rate—close to 45%.
+Divorce rates decrease as income increases, leveling off at 30% among individuals earning $200,000.

 The higher your income, the less risk of divorce in general.
 However, couples in the top earning brackets may experience different relationship complications that can result in divorce.